17 July 2022

 Starting at Compton Verney the route turns left over Spring Hill towards Kineton and turns right in the village through Little Kineton and heads out to the A422.
 The first water station will be just after Little Kineton.
 Turning left along the A422 for a short section before turning left past water station number 2, and then through the village of Radway.
 After Radway and just before turning back on to the A4086 is water station number 3, and then runners head back to Kineton.
 At the church in Kineton there will be another water station before running back to Compton Verney, finishing right by the house.

 There will be 4 water stations.
-A choice of water or energy drink will be available and it will be in cups.
+A choice of water or energy drink will be available.
+Please leave any rubbish near the water stations or near a direction sign so it can be cleared up easily.

 Post-Race Nutrition – the cafe at Compton Verney will be open for you to purchase foods to replace all the calories you’ve burned off during the race.